 The process of setting up static IP addresses and configuring computers to be web servers is called web hosting.
 A whole industry has formed around the business of selling web hosting services, which is essentially like renting disk space on these specially configured computers.

 Web hosting is usually sold on a subscription basis, which also covers the cost of the power required to run the computers and the bandwidth they use.

 Computers with superpowers

 It’s also not something we’d recommend for those who don’t have a large amount of time to devote to the task.
 Running a web server is a complicated and time-consuming pursuit that requires specialist knowledge.
-That’s why hosting companies have their own DevOps specialists who ensure that web servers are always online, secure, and performing at their peak.
+That’s why hosting companies have their own DevOps (software development and IT operations) specialists, who ensure that web servers are always online, secure, and performing at their peak.